Installing a transmission-mounted PTO

 It is important to select the proper PTO to match up with both the transmission and application requirements.
 Muncie has a web-based PTO builder or Quick Reference Catalog for help in correct application selection.

 Follow the manufacturer’s recommended installation instructions that are sent with the completed PTO unit.
-Pull the PTO unit, gasket, and fastener kits out to inspect for defects or damage before installing it.
+Pull the PTO unit, gasket, and fastener kits out to inspect for defects or damage before installing them.

 View all PTO literature, including installation instructions, here